grafana/grafana-plugin-examples/examples/panel-datalinks/README.md

-# Grafana Panel Plugin Template
+# Grafana Panel Plugin with Datalinks example

-This template is a starting point for building a panel plugin for Grafana.
+This template is a starting point for building a panel plugin with data links for Grafana.

 ## What are Grafana panel plugins?